 § 7A-171.
 Numbers; appointment and terms; vacancies.

-(a) The General Assembly shall establish a minimum quota of magistrates for each county.
+(a) The General Assembly shall establish a minimum quota of magistrates appointed in each county.
 In no county shall the minimum quota be less than one.
-The number of magistrates in a county, above the minimum quota set by the General Assembly, is determined by the Administrative Office of the Courts after consultation with the chief district court judge for the district in which the county is located.
+The number of magistrates appointed in a county, above the minimum quota set by the General Assembly, is determined by the Administrative Office of the Courts after consultation with the chief district court judge for the district in which the county is located.

 (a1) The initial term of appointment for a magistrate is two years and subsequent terms shall be for a period of four years.
 The term of office begins on the first day of January of the odd-numbered year after appointment.
 The service of an individual as a magistrate filling a vacancy as provided in subsection (d) of this section does not constitute an initial term.
 For purposes of this section, any term of office for a magistrate who has served a two-year term is for four years even if the two-year term of appointment was before the effective date of this section, the term is after a break in service, or the term is for appointment in a different county from the county where the two-year term of office was served.